 - 1 cup (100g) breadcrumbs

-- 3 tablespoons plain flour or cornmeal
+- 3 tablespoons all-purpose flour (plain flour0

-- 1 tbsp olive oil for frying
+- 1 tablespoon olive oil for frying

 - Place the mashed sweet potato into a large bowl and mix well with the spring onions, garlic, parsley and chilli.